 Welcome to the fourth week of the Fall Veggie Box!
 We're so thrilled to be sourcing local food for you that we have officially opened registration for the Spring Veggie Box!
-A subscription to the Spring Veggie Box For the 2019 Summer Veggie Box, there will be two different distribution days: for those who would like to pick up their box from the Allen Market Place. their distribution day is Tuesday; for those who would like their box delivered to their workplace, their box will be delivered on Thursdays.
-The Spring Season of Allen Neighborhood Center's Veggie Box program runs every Tuesday (for pickup) for 12 weeks, March 3 - May 19, with registration closing on February 21st.
+For the 2020 Spring Veggie Box, there will be two different distribution days: for those who would like to pick up their box from the Allen Market Place, their distribution day is Tuesday; for those who would like their box delivered to their workplace, their box will be delivered on Thursdays.
+The Spring Season of Allen Neighborhood Center's Veggie Box program runs every Thursday for 12 weeks, March 5 - May 21, with registration closing on February 21st.
 A subscription to our 12-week CSA is \$270, with add-on items available for an additional cost.
 The Spring Veggie Box includes a seasonal assortment of fresh, locally grown vegetables & fruits.
 Projected items include: asparagus, cooking greens, lettuce, peas, radish, herbs, beets, carrots, onions, winter squash, potatoes, garlic, rhubarb, strawberries, & more.
-To register or find out more information, visit bit.ly/2020springpickup.
+To register or find out more information, visit bit.ly/springveggiebox2020.
 Spots are filling up fast so sign up soon!
 Thank you for supporting local food!